fechanique/cordova-plugin-fcm/README.md

 #### Version 1.1.0
 - Added getToken method to access the device registration token.
+- Added data parameter to check whether the user tapped on the notification or was received in foreground.

 #### Version 1.0.7
 - Android and iOS compatible.